angryip/ipscan/README.md

 The code is written mostly in Java.
 IntelliJ IDEA is recommended for coding, but Eclipse would do as well.

+After loading the project in IDEA, make sure you select the appropriate for your platform lib_xxx library in module dependencies.

 Building
 ========